evhub/coconut/README.rst

 Not only can Coconut do all those awesome things, it also has syntactic support for iterator chaining, iterator slicing, partial application, function composition, pipeline-style programming, infix calling, frozen set literals, unicode operators, and a whole host of other constructs for you to explore.

 Ready to give Coconut a try?
-Head over to the HELP_ file for a full tutorial to HELP_ (ha, get it?) you get started.
+Head over to the HELP_ file for a full tutorial to help (ha, get it?) you get started.